cicibauer/personal-website/content/publication/carabin2018effectiveness.md

 # Is this a selected publication? (true/false)
 selected = true

-title = "Effectiveness of a community-based educational programme in reducing the cumulative incidence and prevalence of human Taenia solium cysticercosis in Burkina Faso in 2011-14 (EFECAB): a cluster-randomised controlled trial."
+title = "Effectiveness of a community-based educational programme in reducing the cumulative incidence and prevalence of human Taenia solium cysticercosis in Burkina Faso in 2011-14 (EFECAB): a cluster-randomised controlled trial"

 # Date first published.
 date = "2018-04-01"